Vitamin C benefits every cell and system in your body.

 Vitamin C infusions are safe and beneficial for the vast majority of people.

-All IV treatments at Boost Hydration are prepared by our resident doctor of osteopathic medicine, Dr. LaLonde, and administered by our nurses.
+All IV treatments at Boost Hydration are administered by our nurses.
 The highly experienced medical professionals at Boost Hydration are ready to answer any questions or concerns you may have about your treatment.

 Vitamin C not only boosts the immune system, it's essential for immune system support and can help protect against immune system deficiencies.
 Studies have shown vitamin C levels drop when your body is fighting a cold or flu, making it even more important to keep up vitamin C levels when you're feeling under the weather.